-One of my favourite places in Europe to drive around is Corsica.
+One of the best places in Europe to drive around is Corsica.
 Even in the height of summer, when the Cote d’Azur is grid-locked, there are still plenty of quiet and empty roads to be found on this beautiful island.

 Snake your way around the mountain bends and each new panoramic vista is even more jaw-dropping than the previous.
 It is not unusual to may stumble on a cluster of wild pigs or goats happily munching on the roadside foliage or simply standing placidly in the middle of the road.
 Beeping car horns don’t always have the desired effect and patience is often required – they will eventually move on!